 In 2002, two mothers who abandoned their infants claimed they did not know about SSBL; one of these mothers indicated that she would have "done things differently" had she been aware of the Law.
 In 2003, one mother stated she had no knowledge of the Law.
 In 2004, one mother denied knowledge of the Law to the District Attorney.
 One mother was reportedly aware of the Law and had told a friend she intended to surrender her baby.
 It is unknown why she did not follow through with this plan and, instead, abandoned her infant.
 One mother stated that she had read about the Law in her local paper, but she denied she had been pregnant and given birth.
-In 2005, it is known that one mother who abandoned her infant had been previously informed of the Law.
-This mother is suspected of abandoning another infant in 2004; at that time, she was advised of the existence of the Law.
+In 2005, it is known that one mother who abandoned her infant in 2004; at that time, she was advised of the existence of the Law.
 It is unknown why she did not take advantage of the Law and, instead, abandoned her infant.
-In 2006 to 2012, it is unknown whether any of the mothers who abandoned their infants had awareness of the Law.
+In 2006 to 2015, it is unknown whether any of the mothers who abandoned their infants had awareness of the Law.